mhazebroucq/gulpsynchLocalToRemote/README.md

 ## Step 6
 Create a creds.js file int the folder parent of your solution folder .
-This file is outside of the solution folder to avoir to upload it to git.
+This file is outside of the solution folder to avoid to upload it to git.

 ```javascript
 module.exports = {